Apollo-Level2-Web-Dev/batch-3-assignment-06/#4 Pet Care Tips & Stories.md

 *   **PDF Generation**: Users can generate PDFs outlining nutrition needs based on a pet’s age and weight.
 This feature will be accessible via a calculator-like tool in the user dashboard, primarily for common pets.
 The generated chart will resemble the example [here](https://rawznaturalpetfood.com/wp-content/uploads/RAWZ_daily-feeding-charts-for-dogs-2.jpg).
 *   **Debouncing Mechanism**: A debouncing feature is implemented to optimize the search experience, reducing unnecessary searches and improving performance.

-### Optional Feature Idea:

-#### A completely new personalized feed on your pet type (example: If you have a cat then you will have a feed where just tips for cats and stories will be visible.)

 ### Additional Notes:

 *   Ensure the application is well-documented with clear instructions for setup and deployment.